Doraemon: Nobita and the New Steel Troops—Winged Angels: Plot

+That night, Nobita investigates the mirror world to find Lilulu leading a group of robots in building a large facility.
+Nobita also finds Doraemon following him due to his recent despondent behavior.
+Nobita reveals what happened between him and Lilulu, as well as his suspicion that she may be an alien.
+The two learn that the robots are preparing for an invasion of Earth so they escape back into the real world.
+Lilulu, who is revealed to be an android with the hatred of humanity, and Zanda Cross pursue them, but Zanda Cross is too big to fit through the portal and ends up destroying it catastrophically, trapping the robots in the mirror world.

+Nobita and Doraemon rejoice believing that the Earth has been saved, but the two have completely forgotten about the orb that is still at home, before it suddenly wakes up and bounces around.
+Using Translation Jelly to allow the orb to speak, Doraemon and Nobita discover that the orb is in fact Judo, the mechanical brain meant to pilot Zanda Cross.
+Judo further reveals that he has already signalled the rest of the robot army to commence their invasion of Earth.
+Doraemon and Nobita try to alert the authorities, but in vain, as none of them believes their story.

-With only Suneo and Gian believing him and Nobita about the robot army, Doraemon pulls out a special incubator and puts the sphere with the Translation Jelly in it, causing it to hatch into a yellow chick that is named "Pippo" (one of the onomatopoeias to describe the sound a peep makes in Japanese).
-They reenter the Mirror World through Shizuka's Bathtub by using a special oil but leave Shizuka out of the mission due to its risky nature.
-Later, they are captured by the robot army with only Pippo and Nobita escaping.
+With only Suneo and Gian believing him and Nobita about the robot army, Doraemon pulls out a special incubator and puts Judo with the Translation Jelly in it, reprogramming and turning Judo into a yellow cyborg chick, which nicknamed "Pippo" (one of the onomatopoeias to describe the sound a peep makes in Japanese) by Nobita due to his transformed appearance.
+They reenter the mirror world through Shizuka's bathtub by using Doraemon's Opposite World Entrance Oil, but leave Shizuka out of the mission due to its risky nature.
+Later, they are captured by the robot army, with only Judo and Nobita escaping.
 Nobita decides to help his friends and thus goes to the base to rescue them.
-At the base they see the robot army disposing of Zanda Claus whose actual name is revealed to be Judo.
-Pippo enters Zanda Claus and creates a distraction and Nobita rescues his friends.
-Meanwhile, Shizuka learns of the Mirror World and enters it.
-She finds an injured girl (Riruru) and takes her home.
-Later Nobita, Doraemon, Nobita, Suneo and Pippo rejoin with Shizuka.
-Shizuka uses Doraemon's machine first aid kit to repair Riruru.
-This helps the gang gain Pipo's trust, with Nobita becoming good friends with Pippo.
+At the base, they see the robot army disposing of Zanda Cross.
+Judo pilots Zanda Cross and creates a distraction, while Nobita rescues his friends.
+Meanwhile, Shizuka learns of the mirror world and enters it.
+She finds the damaged Lilulu and takes her to the former's mirror home.
+Later, Nobita, Doraemon, Suneo, and Judo rejoin with Shizuka.
+Shizuka uses Doraemon's machine first aid kit to repair Lilulu.
+This helps the gang gain Judo's trust, with Nobita becoming good friends with Judo.